BinanceMoon/SellTokenSwap/README.md

 ## Accessing SellToken Interface V1

 The SellToken Interface supports swapping against, and migrating or removing liquidity from SellToken V1.
-However, if you would like to use Uniswap V1, the Uniswap V1 interface for mainnet and testnets is accessible via IPFS gateways
+However, if you would like to use SellToken V1, the Uniswap V1 interface for mainnet and testnets is accessible via IPFS gateways